plttsthr/PokeWeb/README.md

 1. PokéList:

     - Display the list of 500 Pokémon with their name, id and sprite.

-2. Add Pokémon to Pokédex:
+    - Use the search bar to find a specific Pokémon by name.
     - Log in to add Pokémon to your personal Pokédex.
     - New users start with Pikachu in their Pokédex by default.

-3. Search Pokémon in PokéList:

-    - Use the search bar to find a specific Pokémon by name.

-4. Pokédex:
+2. Pokédex:

     - See all Pokémons in your personal Pokédex.
     - Search for Pokémon within your personal Pokédex.